27th Hong Kong Film Awards

-The Ceremony for the 27th Hong Kong Film Awards was held on 14 April 2008 in the Hong Kong Cultural Centre and hosted by Carol Cheng, Sandra Ng and Sammi Cheng.
+The 27th Hong Kong Film Awards ceremony was held on 14 April 2008 in the Hong Kong Cultural Centre and hosted by Carol Cheng, Sandra Ng and Sammi Cheng.
 Winners in nineteen categories were unveiled, with the film The Warlords being the year's biggest winner.

 The nominees were announced on 2 February 2008.
 Over a hundred nominees contested for seventeen categories of awards.
 The front runners were Protégé and The Warlords, with thirteen and twelve nominations respectively.

 Awards

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.